Connect to share and comment

-Although drones have been flying over the country for almost a decade, the frequency of the attacks have increased significantly in recent years.
-Locals in southern Yemen, where the drone strikes are primary concentrated, said that these days, the U.S. drones have been bombing on a near daily basis.
+Although drones have been flying over the country for almost a decade, the frequency of the attacks has increased significantly in recent years.
+Locals in southern Yemen, where the drone strikes are primarily concentrated, said that these days, the US drones have been bombing on a near daily basis.

 Complete coverage: The Drone Wars

 The practice of using unmanned aerial vehicles to target suspected terrorists in southern Yemen has had myriad repercussions, beyond just civilian casualties.
-Local government officials say outside of the psychological impact of hearing the endless buzz of drones flying overhead, they have had an economic impact on the region, as well as a political one.
+Local government officials say outside of the psychological impact of hearing the endless buzz of drones flying overhead, they have had an economic impact on the region, and a political one.